Germoe Early Years and Foundation Stage Unit

 - Specialist skills or training our staff have

 Our staff have training in current theory and practise relating to education and safeguarding.
-We benefit from the positive outcomes from our Federation with Boskenwyn, and we are also part of the Southerly Point Co-operative Trust.
+We benefit from the positive outcomes from our Federation with Boskenwyn, and work with the local Multi-academy Trust schools on occassoin.

-We take advantage of courses and training offered via the Co-operative Trust, and join with the staff of Boskenwyn School, to access a wide body of professional development.
+We access a wide body of professional development.
 Each member of staff has continuing professional development, enhancing their role and following personal areas of interest within their specified role and all have regular child protection and esafety training.
 The staff of our two federated schools work closely together, pooling our expertise and experience, to give the children an excellent pre-school and foundation experience, whatever the child's needs, socially, emotionally, physically and academically.

 - Support we offer regarding children's health and well-being